-When the weather gets cold outside, cold and flu season attacks our immune systems extremely quickly!
+When the weather gets cold outside, cold and flu season attacks our immune systems very quickly!
 It can be difficult to find a solution to these bugs that we just can’t shake.
 While your illness may not go away no matter how hard you try, the key is to make it at least bearable so that you can get a good sleep!
 Check out these amazing recipes that will make your cold and flu experience a little healthier.

 The first step to battling cold and flu season is by building up your immune system so it can fight off any bugs that come your way.